jasursadikov/mud/README.md

 ## Getting started

+First of all, you should configure up `mud`, by running `mud configure`.
+This will run interactive wizard which will ask you to set the preferable settings.
+Check section [Settings](#settings) for more.
+This will create `.mudsettings` file in your home directory that you can alter in future.

-To get using `mud`, run `mud init` command to create `.mudconfig` file.
+Then, you should go to your preferable directroy with multiple repositories and run `mud init` command to create `.mudconfig` file.
 This file is important to keep references to repositories.
 All repositories in current dictionary would be included to `.mudconfig`.

+Run [`mud --set-global`](#global-mudconfig) to make current configuration default and reachable from any directory.

 ### Adding repositories
 - `mud add label path/` - adds path with an optional label.